 In 2014, the Federal Reserve Board adopted rules that apply enhanced prudential standards to the large foreign banking organizations ("EPS Rules"), including us.
 The EPS Rules require certain foreign banking organizations, such as us, to certify that they are subject to home country capital standards that are broadly consistent with the Basel capital framework, including Basel III; conduct home country capital stress tests that are comparable to U.S. standards; comply with a certain liquidity requirements, including, among other things, a U.S. liquidity buffer requirement for its U.S. branches and agencies based on the results of internal liquidity stress testing; and establish a U.S. risk committee that periodically reviews the risk management policies and oversees the risk management framework of its U.S. operations.
 The EPS Rules also require foreign banking organizations with combined U.S. assets (excluding assets held by its U.S. branches and agencies) of \$50 billion or more to establish a separately capitalized top-tier U.S. intermediate holding company.
 We are not subject to this requirement because we do not meet this threshold, but we have established SMBCAH in consideration of this requirement.
-The Federal Reserve Board finalized amendments to the EPS Rules in October 2019 implementing EGRRCPA's revisions to the thresholds for total consolidated assets at which the enhanced prudential standards apply ("Tailoring Amendments"), but the Tailoring Amendments did not significantly change the requirements under the EPS Rules that are applicable to us.
+The Federal Reserve Board finalized amendments to the EPS Rules in October 2019 to revise the thresholds for total consolidated assets at which the enhanced prudential standards apply ("Tailoring Amendments"), but the Tailoring Amendments did not significantly change the requirements under the EPS Rules that are applicable to us.

 In June 2018, as part of the implementation of the EPS Rules, the Federal Reserve Board published a rule, which was subsequently amended by the Tailoring Amendments, implementing single counterparty credit limits ("SCCL") applicable to the U.S. operations of certain foreign banking organizations, such as us.
-The SCCL rule in general imposes limitations on net credit exposures to individual counterparties (aggregated based on affiliation) as a percentage of Tier 1 capital.
+The SCCL rule, being applied from July 1, 2021, in general imposes limitations on net credit exposures to individual counterparties (aggregated based on affiliation) as a percentage of Tier 1 capital.
 We may comply with the SCCL rule by certifying to the Federal Reserve Board that we comply with a home country regime ("Home Country SCCL") on a consolidated basis that is consistent with the Large Exposures Framework published by the Basel Committee going forward.
 New Japanese Home Country SCCL, which was implemented from April 1, 2020, is intended to be consistent with the Large Exposures Framework, and we intend to comply with the Federal Reserve Board's SCCL rule through substituted compliance.
-Although a proposed rule has been released, a final rule for an early remediation framework applicable to foreign banking organizations has yet to be promulgated.
+Although a proposed rule has been released in 2012, a final rule for an early remediation framework applicable to foreign banking organizations under Section 166 of the Dodd-Frank Act has yet to be promulgated by the Federal Reserve Board.